 Attachments in these emails contain viruses or other forms of malicious programs that can infect your computer.

 While phishing is usually sent via email, phishing can also occur via SMS (SMishing) or over the phone as part of a more sophisticated scam.
-SMS scams are on the rise with almost 6,000 reported to Scamwatch in 2018.1 No Matter how you received the message, think twice before clicking any links.
+SMS scams are on the rise with over 27,000 reported to Scamwatch and other government agencies in 2019.1 No Matter how you received the message, think twice before clicking any links.

 How to spot phishing email attacks